 Home Grain Bakery Aldinga

-Home Grain is all over the south, including McLaren Flat, Mount Compass and Middleton, but its beating heart remains the Aldinga flagship – a comely heritage-listed former general store in Old Coach Road’s rejuvenated precinct.
+Home Grain has a second location in McLaren Flat, but its beating heart remains the Aldinga flagship – a comely heritage-listed former general store in Old Coach Road’s rejuvenated precinct.
 Charming original windows and Baltic pine floors (circa 1920) remain.

 Cara and Toff West opened in 2011 when there wasn’t much but tumbleweeds and a no-fuss pub nearby.
 American Cara had never tried a sausage roll before opening day, but the Wests have since created a menu of predominantly back-to-basics recipes done extremely well.